COMP SCI 7076 - Distributed Systems

-Course Code COMP SCI 7076 Course Distributed Systems Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B, COMP SCI 7208 or COMP SCI 7211 Assumed Knowledge COMP SCI 7081 & COMP SCI 7082 or COMP SCI 7201 Restrictions Master of Computing and Innovation, Master Data Science students only Course Description A selection of topics from the following: the challenges faced in constructing client/server software: partial system failures, multiple address spaces, absence of a single clock, latency of communication, heterogeneity, absence of a trusted operating system, system management, binding and naming.
+Course Code COMP SCI 7076 Course Distributed Systems Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B, COMP SCI 7208 or COMP SCI 7211 Assumed Knowledge COMP SCI 7081 & COMP SCI 7082 or COMP SCI 7201 Restrictions Master of Computing and Innovation, Master Data Science students only Course Description A selection of topics from the following: the challenges faced in constructing client/server software: partial system failures, multiple address spaces, absence of a single clock, latency of communication, heterogeneity, absence of a trusted operating system, system management, binding and naming.
 Techniques for meeting these challenges: RPC and middleware, naming and directory services, distributed transaction processing, 'thin' clients, data replication, cryptographic security, mobile code.
 Introduction to Java RMI.

 Course Coordinator: A/Prof Claudia Szabo

 The full timetable of all activities for this course can be accessed from Course Planner.